13.6. Open MPI terminology

 Open MPI is a large project containing many different sub-systems and a relatively large code base.
 Let’s first cover some fundamental terminology in order to make the rest of the discussion easier.

-There are strict abstraction barriers in the code between these
+Projects are strict abstraction barriers in the code.
+That is, they

-OSHMEM depends on OMPI, OMPI depends on OPAL.
-For example, MPI
+OMPI, OMPI depends on OPAL.
+For example, MPI executables are linked

 shell$ mpicc myapp.c -o myapp # This actually turns into: shell$ cc myapp.c -o myapp -lmpi ...